eoos-systems/eoos-project-if-win32/README.md

 #### 1.3.
 Source Code Build and Installation

-EOOS can be executed on various of systems.
+EOOS can be executed on various systems.
 To standardize the building process, we put most common steps under the hood of the `Make.py` cross-platform script that is located in `scripts/python` directory.

 ###### 1.3.1.
 Build and Installation for Developing on EOOS